terryrossi/Movie_API/README.md

 - ### Objective

-*To build the server-side component of a “movies” web application.
+_To build the server-side component of a “movies” web application.
 The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.*
+Users will be able to sign up, update their personal information, and create a list of their favorite movies._

 - ### Context

 It’s no longer enough for a JavaScript developer to be skilled in frontend development alone.
-It’s become essential that you be able to interface with and even create your own APIs.
-For this reason, throughout this Achievement, you’ll create a REST API for an application called “myFlix” that interacts with a database that stores data about different movies.
-In this project, I’ll build the client-side component of this application using REACT.
+It’s become essential to be able to interface with and even create our own APIs.
+For this reason, throughout this Achievement, I've created a REST API for an application called “TheFlix” that interacts with a database that stores data on different movies.
+In this project, I’ll build the client-side component of this application using REACT and Redux.
 I’ll then have a complete web application (client-side and server-side) built using full-stack JavaScript technologies to showcase in my portfolio.

-The project will demonstrate knowledge of full-stack JavaScript development, including APIs, web server frameworks, databases, business logic, authentication, data security, and more.
+The project demonstrates my knowledge of full-stack JavaScript development, including APIs, web server, frameworks, databases, business logic, authentication, data security, and more.

 #### The complete tech stack is known as the MERN (MongoDB, Express, React, and Node.js) stack.

 ### The 5 Ws

 - Who the immediate users will be (frontend developers) who’ll work on the client-side for the application based on what’s been documented on the server-side (in this case, the developer is also me!).
 We should also consider the users of the TheFlix application.
 These will be movie enthusiasts who enjoy reading information about different movies.

 - What—The complete server-side of the web application, including the server, business logic, and business layers of the application.
 It will consist of a well-designed REST API and architected database built using JavaScript, Node.js, Express, and MongoDB.
-The REST API will be accessed via commonly used HTTP methods like GET and POST.
-Similar methods (CRUD) will be used to retrieve data from your database and store that data in a non-relational way.
+The REST API will be accessed via commonly used HTTP methods like GET, POST, PATCH, etc. Similar methods (CRUD) will be used to retrieve data from your database and store that data in a non-relational way.

 - When—Whenever users of TheFlix are interacting with the application, the server-side of the application will be in use, processing their requests and performing operations against the data in the database.
 These users will be able to use the TheFlix application whenever they like to read information about different movies or update their user information, for instance, their list of “Favorite Movies.”

 - Where—The application will be hosted online.
-The myFlix application itself is responsive and can therefore be used anywhere and on any device, giving all users the same experience.
+The TheFlix application itself is responsive and can therefore be used anywhere and on any device, giving all users the same experience.

 - Why—Movie enthusiasts want to be able to access information about different movies, directors, and genres.
 The server-side of the TheFlix application will ensure they have access to this information, that their requests can be processed, and that all necessary data can be stored.

 ### Design Criteria

 #### User Stories

 - As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
 - As a user, I want to be able to create a profile so I can save data about my favorite movies.
   Feature Requirements
   The feature requirements below were extracted from the user stories listed above.
 Your project will only be approved if the following “essential” feature requirements are implemented in your Achievement project.
   Essential Features
 - Return a list of ALL movies to the user
 - Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
 - Return data about a genre (description) by name/title (e.g., “Thriller”)
 - Return data about a director (bio, birth year, death year) by name
 - Allow new users to register